Investing & Wealth Building

 Richify's AI agents help you set up and visualise a DCA strategy tailored to your income and goals — showing how consistency beats timing over your investment horizon.

-Ready to put dollar-cost averaging (dca) to work for you?
+Track every account and put dollar-cost averaging (dca) to work — in one app.